cybersecplayground/bugbounty-Tips-and-Tricks/SSRF/nextjs-middleware-ssrf.md

 ### ✅ Explanation
 If the application blindly trusts the `X-Middleware-Rewrite` header, the middleware will **fetch attacker-controlled URLs**, leading to SSRF.
+- X-Middleware-Rewrite tells the Next.js server where to send the request.
+- If not validated, it forwards traffic to http://test.com (your OOB/interaction server).
+- Boom → you can force the server to connect anywhere (internal hosts, metadata services, cloud instances).
 ---

 ## 🎯 Impact